jakesee/binance-trader/README.md

 ## Selling Strategy
 * percentage gain

+# Dollar Cost Averaging (DCA)
+When in selling mode, and the price is falling, the bot can be set to buy more coins at each DCA percentage level to lower the overall costs.
+If user buys more coins manually, an event will be triggered to update the coin quantity and cost, and the next DCA price level will be calculated at the new cost.

 # Warning
 Bot will sell everything in your bag that are not locked in any open orders.